-Q. I am interested in pursuing an MD, JD, MD/PhD or any other joint degree, can I still apply?
+Q. I am interested in pursuing an an MD, JD, or another professional degree, can I still apply?

 A. Unfortunately, the Diversity Preview Days initiative is intended for students with an interest in enrolling in a PhD program at the Yale Graduate School of Arts and Sciences.
 Find out about our Programs and Department.